TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 Click on "Create Target Group"

 Step 2: Choose a Load Balancer Type
-On the navigation bar, select a Region for your load balancer.
+1. On the navigation bar, select a Region for your load balancer.
 Make sure it's the same Region you used for your EC2 instances.
-In the navigation pane under Load Balancing, click on Load Balancers.
+2. In the navigation pane under Load Balancing, click on Load Balancers.
-Choose "Create Load Balancer."
+3. Choose "Create Load Balancer."
-Select "Create" for Application Load Balancer.
+4. Select "Create" for Application Load Balancer.

 Step 3: Configure Your Load Balancer and Listener
-Load Balancer Name: Enter a name for your load balancer, e.g., "my-alb."
+1. Load Balancer Name: Enter a name for your load balancer, e.g., "my-alb."
-Scheme and IP Address Type: Retain the default values.
+2. Scheme and IP Address Type: Retain the default values.
+3. Network Mapping: Choose the VPC used for your EC2 instances.
+Select at least two Availability Zones and one subnet per zone.
+For each Availability Zone used to launch EC2 instances, select the Zone and choose one public subnet for that Zone.
+4. Security Groups: Choose the default security group for the selected VPC.
+Alternatively, select a different security group.
+Ensure the security group has rules permitting communication between the load balancer and registered targets on both the listener port and the health check port.
+Refer to Security group rules for more details.